Help Make a Better Tech Industry: Join RedMonk

 - Analyze market trends, both macro and micro, and output clear, digestible research.

-- Help clients understand competitive threats they don’t currently perceive, business models they’re not taking advantage of, how their messaging should be optimized by audience, the impact of wider market shifts and more.
+- Help clients understand competitive threats, business models they’re not taking advantage of, how their messaging should be optimized for specific audiences, the impact of wider market shifts and more.

 - Present and speak at conferences, on webinars, in screencasts or hangouts.